sdobrer2005/Example-in-SAS/README.md

 ## Software

-All analyses are conducted using SAS.
+All analyses are conducted using R to match SAS results as close as possilbe.